 Open source.
-A solution that was based on open source technology was really important because of the team’s experience with closed-source Wavefront.
+A solution that was based on open source technology was really important because of the team’s experience with closed-source solutions in the past.
 The proprietary format made it difficult for engineers to learn how to use the system and meant that any customization was essentially impossible.
 Ideally, the solution would have a minimal learning curve and build on technology most engineers were already familiar with.

 Scalable.
 The new solution needed to be able to scale without losing data and without becoming extraordinarily expensive.
 The company already had a massive StatsD cluster and was experiencing timeouts because it was unable to control the incoming data traffic.
 It felt like the current solution was at the limits of what it could handle, scale-wise — and yet the company intends to keep growing.